The Quiet Rebellion: On Hope, Despair, and How the 21st-Century Novel Offers a Way Out

 Perhaps I’ll soon have the capacity to see the silver lining in my experiences that marked the month of March; for now, I certainly know that March has emphasized the importance of good friends and books, as well as cats of course, yet once again.
 Continue reading A Season of Rest & Chaos | February-March 2021

 Folklorn is a contemporary origin story that seamlessly weaves Korean folklore within a narrative of identity, migration, and home.
-Continue reading ‘A more narrowly defined culture-bond syndrome’: Folklorn (2021) by Angela Mi Young Hur
+Continue reading ‘A more narrowly defined culture-bond syndrome’: A Review of Folklorn (2021) by Angela Mi Young Hur